Eclipse-SDV-Hackathon-BCX/hackchallenge-lets-play-osm-and-carla/docs/step-1-first-contact.md

 # Hack Challenge "Let’s Play OpenStreepMap and CARLA"

+## !INFO! for Hackers from Hack Challenge "Simulation"

+The simulation package mentioned below includes also the AirSim simulator.

 ## What is CARLA?

 [CARLA](https://github.com/carla-simulator/carla) is an open-source simulator for autonomous driving research.
 CARLA has been developed from the ground up to support development, training, and validation of autonomous driving systems.
 In addition to open-source code and protocols, CARLA provides open digital assets (urban layouts, buildings, vehicles) that were created for this purpose and can be used freely.
 The simulation platform supports flexible specification of sensor suites and environmental conditions.

 ## How to get it ?
+Best option (Windows only):
+ - In addition for the hackathon a compressed package with two simulators has been created.

-Possible options:
+Other options:
  - Got to release page of [CARLA-Releases](https://github.com/carla-simulator/carla/releases) and download it for your operating system.
    Native packages are available for
     - Windows
     - Ubuntu
  - Also Docker-Images are available.
 Follow the [instructions](https://carla.readthedocs.io/en/latest/build_docker/).
- - **Best option**: In addition for the hackathon a compressed package with two simulators has been created (Windows only).

 ### Content of the simulator package (provided)